mpv-player/mpv/DOCS/man/options.rst

     When autoselecting a subtitle track, select a full/non-forced one even if the selected audio stream matches your preferred subtitle language (default: yes).

+``--subs-match-os-language=<yes|no>``
+    When autoselecting a subtitle track, select the track that matches the language of your OS if the audio stream is in a different language if suitable (default track or a forced track under the right conditions).
+Note that if ``-slang`` is set, this will be completely ignored (default: yes).

 ``--subs-fallback=<yes|default|no>``
     When autoselecting a subtitle track, if no tracks match your preferred languages, select a full track even if it doesn't match your preferred subtitle language (default: default).